kryworks/kryworks.github.io/_drafts/2025-05-07-a-smarter-way-to-set-up-development-environments-with-dev-containers.md

 > Pro Tip: Use postCreateCommand in your devcontainer.json to automate setup tasks like installing language-specific dependencies (e.g., `npm install`) so environments are fully ready without extra manual steps.
 {: .prompt-tip }

 That’s it!
-No local Ruby or gem setup needed.
-For a simple static site, this can feel easy, but imagine scaling this to a larger app with multiple dependencies and configuration steps and orders.
+No local Ruby or gem setup is needed.
+This can feel easy for a simple static site, but imagine scaling this to a larger app with multiple dependencies and configuration steps and orders.

 ## The Caveats